Xiaoyin96/Data-Analysis-on-SDE-jobs-in-NYC/README.md

 ## ECE143
 This is a repository for ECE143 course in UCSD.
-Team members: Chen,	Kuan-Wei, Yang,	Xiaoyin, Yu,	Houjian, Shi, Yu.
+Team members: Kuan-Wei Chen, Xiaoyin Yang, Houjian Yu and Yu Shi.